jesperancinha/jeorg-spring-master-test-drives/car-parts/Readme.md

 [ConditionalOnClass](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/condition/ConditionalOnClass.html) is a condition about the existence of a class in the classpath.
 [ConditionalOnBean](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/condition/ConditionalOnBean.html) is a condition about the existence of a bean in the application context.

 The parameter `name`, has of course different meanings for the different configurations.
 This is the reason why `type` has been created in the `ConditionalOnBean` annotation.
 This way we can use `name`, which semantically means the name of the bean which makes more sense.
 For `ConditionalOnClass`, `name`, has of course no purposes in naming a bean, and if we talk about the name of a class, it does not make sense to do this in other form than the canonical form.

+### Goal 10 - TestRestTemplate

+The [TestRestTemplate](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/web/client/TestRestTemplate.html), is created within a Spring Boot context.
+It wraps the production graded [RestTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) and uses its own RootUriTemplateHandler.
+This handler is the LocalHostUriTemplateHandler.
+It is here that the TestRestTemplate creates the URL.
+It uses an algorithm that detects if the URL that is used as input parameter is an absolute URL or a reference path to the root.
+The [LocalHostUriTemplateHandler](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/web/client/LocalHostUriTemplateHandler.html) creates the absolute URL by checking properties `local.server.port` and `server.servlet.context-path`.
+The result is a hardcoded concatenation between the current scheme (http/https) plus `://localhost`, plus the port, plus the context path and finally the relative path that used as parameter.

+We can saw that the TestRestTemplate is perfectly aware of the port and the servlet context path being used.
+There is no need to specify them during an integration test.
+The possibility to use external URL's is still there in case urls external to the application context need to be accessed.

 ---